Path length: 0.5 miles

 In this same newspaper, they state the tornado had a path of about 10 miles.
 Officially though, the path is listed at only 1/2 mile.

-We gathered information for this event from the SPC & NCDC Databases, the October 1972 Storm Data Publication and Thomas Grazulis in Significant Tornadoes and found the following differences:
+We gathered information for this event from the SPC & NCDC Databases, the October 1972 Storm Data Publication, the Marshal News Messenger and Thomas Grazulis in Significant Tornadoes and found the following differences:

 - Grazulis has a rating of F2.